Durgaprasath01415/DS-Fake-Job-Prediction/README.md

 ### Results:

-      Achieved 99% precision and 99% recall on the test set with Support Vector Classification
+      Achieved 99% AUC with Support Vector Classification and 98% AUC with XGBoost Classifier